 An Affiliate may, at their discretion, use up to three Judges for any given QLD: Sanctioned Event meet

 If a dog owned or part-owned or leased or part-leased by a Judge or immediate family of such Judge, irrespective of where they are domiciled or any other person normally domiciled with the Judge, is entered in a Lure Coursing Sanctioned Event, the stakes which the dog is entered are to be judged by an alternative Judge.
-The same judging combination shall Judge Open, FCh, Veteran Stakes
+The same judging combination shall Judge the Open and FCh Veteran Stakes

 No Judge shall perform any other on field meet duties during his/her their judging assignment, except for possible involvement in laying the course.